 - 12. Enforcement Staff Settlement Funding is provided to fully compensate eligible union members for overtime back pay.
 During the 1997-99 Biennium, the Department eliminated overtime compensation for the Enforcement Program as part of the response to the agency's fiscal situation.
 The Sergeant's Union filed and won their grievance with the Department and was awarded overtime back pay.
 (State Wildlife Account-State) - 14.
 Critical Wildlife Disease Testing Chronic Wasting Disease (CWD) has been documented in free ranging deer and elk in several states and provinces although no cases have been confirmed in Washington.
 Furthermore, nearly one-third of a local trumpeter swan population in Whatcom County was killed by an unknown source of lead shot poisoning.
 In order to stop the continued demise of trumpeter swans and to determine the status of CWD in Washington State.
 Funding is provided for the Department to conduct a study and implement steps to control and clean up affected areas and diseased animals.
 (State Wildlife Account-State) - 15.
 Lake Whatcom Kokanee The Department and tribes have begun implementing a plan to restore anadromous fish passage above a barrier in the middle fork of the Nooksack River.
 Once passage is achieved, the water supply to Lake Whatcom will be contaminated with fish pathogens and thus prevent transfer of the current disease-free kokanee eggs to other watersheds in the state.
 Funding is set aside for the Department to investigate the feasibility of and to initiate actions to establish a viable kokanee brood program at an alternative location.
 (State Wildlife Account-State) - 16.
 Emergency Fire Costs Funding is provided to pay for fire suppression costs during the 2001 fire season.
 Special appropriations to the Governor provides \$60,000 to the department for fire suppression costs.
 (Wildlife Account-State) - 17.
 Regional Fisheries Enhancement The Puget Sound Recreational Enhancement Program and the Regional Fishery Enhancement Program provide financial assistance to regional and recreational fisheries enhancement groups to participate in enhancing the state's salmon population including salmon research, increased natural and artificial production, and habitat improvement.
 Additional funding will allow these groups to complete additional enhancement and habitat restoration projects.
 (Regional Fisheries Enhancement Group Account-Nonappropriated, Regional Fisheries Enhancement Salmonid Recovery Account) - 18.
 Governor's Salmon Team Funding is eliminated for two Fish and Wildlife positions in the Governor's Salmon Recovery Office. - 20.
 Pacific Salmon Treaty State Match Funding is provided as a state match to federal funding to implement the Pacific Salmon Treaty.
 Funds will be used to continue the commercial license buyback program. - 21.
 Regional Salmon Recovery Planning - Funding for regional salmon recovery planning grants is shifted from the operating budget to the capital budget.
 (Water Quality Account) - 24.
 SSHEAR Construction - Funding is reduced for habitat construction projects to limit competition between department construction crews and private contractors performing projects on non-department lands. - 25.
 Priority Habitat and Species - Funding is reduced for the Priority Habitats and Species system, delaying the development and dissemination of information. - 30.
-Coordinate Salmon Recovery Grants - Funding for grants to lead entities established under chapter 77.85 RCW is eliminated.
-Funding for lead entities will be considered by the Salmon Recovery Funding Board. - 31.
-Salmon Recovery Monitoring - Funding for salmon smolt production monitoring is eliminated and will be considered by the Salmon Recovery Funding Board.
+Coordinate Salmon Recovery Grants Funding for grants to lead entities established under chapter 77.85 RCW is eliminated.
+The budget assumes that the Department, on behalf of lead entities, will apply to the Salmon Recovery Funding Board (SRFB) for fiscal year 2002 funding and that lead entities will apply to the SRFB for fiscal year 2003 funding. - 31.
+Salmon Recovery Monitoring - Funding for salmon smolt production monitoring is eliminated.
+The Department may apply to the Salmon Recovery Funding Board for funding this activity.